Wild to Civilized

 We track these changes in our divisions of labor and our movement patterns through history, to help us understand how our social relationships have changed.
 We hope to show how studying movement patterns is a very scientific way to study social, historical, and even psychological phenomena.

-Human History Mapping Project
+Toward a Human History Mapping Project

-We envision a digital software project, called the Human History Mapping Project, to map all of human history and prehistory, in which any day, week, month, year, decade, century, or millenium can be accessed at any location on the earth.
+We envision a digital software project, perhaps named the Human History Mapping Project, to map all of human history and prehistory, in which any day, week, month, year, decade, century, or millenium can be accessed at any location on the earth.
 The "spine" of this project would be our human movements, the observable raw data that we start with -- or in the case of past history, the observable raw data of movements that we infer have happened at any given time in the past.

 Individuals and scholars in the various academic disciplines with their own specialized topics of study could enter their knowledge into the project and make a record, to the extent known, of the events, state of the economy, technological inventions, family structure, population migrations and mixtures, art, religion and ideology, and other aspects of social organization that occur at particuar times and locations.
-This data can then be analyzed to construct a model of the particular movement patterns associated with the data.
+This data can then be analyzed to construct a model of the particular movement patterns likely associated with the data.
 The project would develop measures of the movement patterns: the degree of centralization or decentralization, the degree of "hierachy" versus "leveling," the degree of "contagion" versus "stasis," and potentially a host of similar measures.
-This project might be the first systematic, scientific way to view human history and society.
-Gradually, this mapping project would build up a fuller picture of human history and society and allow broader conclusions to be made.

 Let’s imagine that this mapping project gives us a map of the earth for every moment of human history, starting with when we first began to walk on two feet and became bipedal – all the way up to today (which keeps advancing in time, moment by moment).
 On these maps, let’s assume we have the capacity to place a dot for each human individual alive at that moment, in the exact location that individual occupied at that moment in time.
 In prehistoric days long ago, our population was quite small, so we would have a limited number of dots, less than a million, located entirely in sub-Saharan Africa.
 Today, earth’s population is well over 7 billion, so we would have that many dots placed at each location of each person over all of today’s inhabited areas of the earth.
 Because people are born, live and move around, and die, all these dots will appear, move for a while, then disappear.

 If we look at just one map at a moment in time, however, it would show no movement.
 All the dots would be immobile, “frozen” in a moment of time.
 Movement of any kind, of atoms, stars, or people, always happens with the passage of time.
 A useful analogy is the children’s toy device consisting of a neat little stack of papers bound along one edge.
 On each page is a slightly different cartoon figure, immobile.
 When a child grasps the stack and flips through it rapidly, page by page, the stationary cartoon figure appears to move with each successive page.
 In the same way, human movement happens with the succession of moments of time.
+But actual human movement has no momentary breaks, as our child-flipping-pages examples suggests.
+Rather, time and movement is constant and continuous, without any breaks.
+And, we will note, the overall general direction of all movement of everything is towards entropy, from order to disorder.

 In theory, a huge computer program could hold all these maps of each moment in human history, and could view them in succession and see all our movements.
 But such data, even if it were possible to have it, would be a confusing overload, too much for our minds to grasp.
 We need to look at the movement patterns that we can glean from historical accounts as well as from observations today.
 The most basic movement patterns are, in fact, easy to visualize.